HoganMcDonald/foundry-tiny-url/README.md

 My list of tasks if the project doesn't warrant the use of something like trello.

-- express server up and running.
+- ~~express server up and running.~~
-- Mongo DB connected.
+- ~~Mongo DB connected.~~
+- Login form.
+30mins
+- Passport local strategy.
+20mins
+- Handle auth on FE.
+10mins
+- base 36 number system that increments.
+20mins
+- create new url.
+30mins